 Imagine that an investor wants to sell a put option contract for 1 share of company A for $2 per share that expires in one week.

-• The seller of the put option is known as the ‘underwriter‘ for that contract, while the buyer of the put option is known as the ‘holder’ of that contract.
+• The seller of a put is known as the ‘underwriter‘ for that contract, while the buyer of the put option is known as the ‘holder’ of that contract.

-• The price that the seller of the put option receives and the buyer of the put option pays is known as the contract’s ‘premium’.
+• The price that the seller of a put receives and the buyer of the put option pays is known as the contract’s ‘premium’.

 • The one week duration of the put option is known as the ‘expiry date‘ of the contract.

 • American style put options allow the contract holder to exercise the contract on or before the expiry date, while European style put options can only be exercised on the expiry date.